solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 ### Task 1: Manually update the state of a digital twin using the CLI

-1. In the CLI command window, execute the following command to update the **StockLevel** in storeroom **SR9036** to **42** (replace ADT_INSTANCE_NAME with your Azure Digital Twins instance name).
+1. In the CLI command window, execute the following command to update the **StockLevel** in storeroom **SR9036** to **42** (replace RESOURCE_GROUP_NAME with the name of the lab resource group and ADT_INSTANCE_NAME with your Azure Digital Twins instance name).
 Because this is our first time setting this value, we need to use the **add** operation.

     ```Bash
-    az dt twin update -n ADT_INSTANCE_NAME --twin-id "SR90636" --json-patch '{"op":"add","path":"/StockLevel","value":42}'
+    az dt twin update -g RESOURCE_GROUP_NAME -n ADT_INSTANCE_NAME --twin-id "SR90636" --json-patch '{"op":"add","path":"/StockLevel","value":42}'
     ```

-2. Use the CLI to view the updated value by executing the following command:
+2. Use the CLI to view the updated value by executing the following command (replace RESOURCE_GROUP_NAME with the name of the lab resource group and ADT_INSTANCE_NAME with your Azure Digital Twins instance name):

     ```Bash
-    az dt twin query -n ADT_INSTANCE_NAME -q "select * from digitaltwins where $dtId='SR90636'"
+    az dt twin query -g RESOURCE_GROUP_NAME -n ADT_INSTANCE_NAME -q "select * from digitaltwins where $dtId='SR90636'"
     ```

 3. Keep this CLI command window open for additional tasks in this lab.